lady-h-world/My_Garden/reading_pages/Resplendent_Tree/unsup2.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Resplendent_Tree_images/k_estimate_comparison.png" width="760" height="660" />

+🌻 [Check all the code here >>][3]

 If we review this tutorial ["Are You Still Using the Elbow Method?"][1], all of its data have well separated blobs and each blob is a convex cluster, but such pleasant datasets are hard to find the real world.

-🌻 [Check all the code here >>][3]

 So what should you do in the future when estimating k for clustering problem?
 Lady H. suggests:
   * Elbow method is still a simple choice to start with.
   * If you can code with Language R, Lady H. has experimented with 4 methods, one of them applies 30 k-estimation algorithms and returns the most voted k.
-    * 🌻 [See code here >>][4]
+    * 🌻 [See R code here >>][4]
     * Similarly, in python, you can apply multiple k-estimation algorithms and use the most voted k.
   * You can also consider other clustering algorithms, cuz the problem might be on k-means.